-There are also four cellular phone service providers offering convenient communication via the GSM system, therefore many citizens now carry mobile phones.
+There are also four cellular phone service providers offering convenient communication via the GSM system, therefore most of local people now carry mobile phones.
 International Direct Dialing (IDD) calls and faxing are also available.

 FOOD AND DRINKS

 Phnom Penh, Siem Reap, and Sihanouk Ville are three special places for connoisseurs of Khmer food.
 Rice and fish, together with an array of herbs, sauces, and spices, are the typical Khmer cuisine.
 Curries and soup with beef, pork, poultry, and seafood can be bought from vendors along the streets.
-Cuisine from all over the world is also found in Cambodia with over 100 restaurants such as European, American, Mexican, Indian, Chinese, Japanese, Thai, Korean, Vietnamese and many others, so visitors will be able to have many choices here.
+Cuisine from all over the world is also found in Cambodia with over 100 restaurants such as European, American, Mexican, Indian, Chinese, Japanese, Thai, Korean, Vietnamese and many others, so visitors will have a lot of choices here.

 The Krama (a traditional cotton scarf) is one of the most typical Cambodian souvenirs.

 - This multi-purpose garment, similar to a sarong, is used for bathing, cleaning, protection from the sun and other purposes in the Khmer life.
 It is also one of the national symbols that distinguishes the Khmer people from their neighbors.